 - A freelance illustrator who services vegan-friendly small businesses.

 - Company accountant or bookkeeper for online vegan entrepreneurs.

 - Photographer servicing compassionate businesses.

-- Become a social media manager for vegan businesses.
+- Social media manager for vegan businesses.

-- Study to become a health professional that serves the vegan community using natural cruelty free practices.
+- Study to become a health professional that serves the vegan community using natural cruelty-free practices.

 - Online vegan sneaker retailer.

 - Bamboo clothing line specialising in everyday essentials.